afekaoh/DispenserVillagerTrading/readme.md

 ## Features
 - **Dispenser trading**: Dispensers can fulfill any available villager trade — including two-ingredient trades — using their own inventory.
 Villagers gain experience and trades lock/unlock as normal.
+- **Player Experience**: Players gain experience as if they traded manually when dispensers perform trades.
+Same as Furnace Experience.
 - **Villager-only pressure plate**: A custom craftable pressure plate (stone pressure plate + emerald) that only villagers can activate.

 ---